 - Identifying your unique selling point, or USP.
 This is what you do better than anyone else and makes you stand out from the crowd.
 You’ll use your USP to market your app and appeal to your target audience.
 For example, you could offer additional services like housesitting, pet care, or senior care, alongside babysitting services.
 Alternatively, you could take less commission than the market leader.

 A business model canvas or lean canvas will help you plan what research you need to undertake, as well as give you something to refer back to later on.

 Developing a marketplace app isn’t cheap.
 Depending on the complexity and the features you want to include, you can expect to spend anything from $30,000 to $300,000.
 This means it’s essential to know how you will pay for the development and launch of your app.
 That way, you won’t run out of money halfway through!

 The majority of startups are financed by ‘bootstrapping’ – this is when loans or personal savings are used to cover costs.
 Some startups are funded by investors, who offer a set amount of money in exchange for equity in the business.
 The other benefit of working with an investor is that they can provide you with help and advice.

 Alternatively, some startups are funded by grants offered by governments, charities, and private companies.
 While it can be hard to get some grants, you get the money to develop your business idea without having to give away part of your business.
-We’ve put together some guides about grant funding in the UK, USA, Canada, and EU.
+We’ve put together some guides regarding Grants in the UK, Grants in the USA, Grants in Canada, and Grants in the EU.